-Manuscript submitted to MISSOURI HISTORICAL REVIEW.
-History of Wythe Lead Mines in Ivanhoe, Wythe County, VA, 1750-1812.
+The papers contain a manuscript submitted to the Missouri Historical Review.
+History of Wythe Lead Mines in Ivanhoe, Wythe County, Virginia, 1750-1812.
 Biographical sketches of the men who owned or operated the mines: John Chiswell, Moses and Stephen Austin, Thomas Jackson, James Newell, Daniel Sheffey, and David Pierce.

 Bumble Bee Mine, Joplin, Missouri, Photographs, ca. 1902-1917, (R0389)

 These are photographs of the mill at the Bumble Bee Mine near Joplin in Jasper County, Missouri.
 Included are views of the landowner, miners, buildings, tailings pile, and wagon loads of zinc ore being loaded on railroad cars.
 The views have been copied on 35mm slides.

 1 folder, photocopies